These puzzles all involve polyominoes, shapes constructed by attaching two or more congruent squares side-by-side.

 If one of the squares marked with a letter is removed, the shape on the right can be tiled by the polyomino on the left.
 Which square should be removed?

-For each of the two tetrominoes on the left, it's possible to use 4 copies of that tetromino (with rotation allowed) to tile a 4 by 4 square.
+For two of the three tetrominoes on the left, it's possible to use 4 copies of that tetromino (with rotation allowed) to tile a 4 by 4 square.

 One of the tetrominoes will not be able to tile the square.
 Which one?